-We only missed about 10-minutes of the carols.
-As soon as we lighted our candles and the girls eagerly grabbed the song book to sing along to the lyrics I realized our choice was good one.
+As soon as we lighted our candles and the girls eagerly grabbed the song book to sing along to the lyrics I realized our choice to attend Carols by Candlelight in New Orleans was a good one.

 This was a moment with my girls.
 Only days previously I spoke to them about what Christmas was really about.
 To them it’s Santa Claus and presents.